NO SECOND NIGHT OUT NATIONWIDE

 Adopting the No Second Night Out approach

 Homeless Link has produced a guide to help you develop a service offer for people new to the streets that meets the No Second Night Out standard.
 As well as learning from the London No Second Night Out Pilot, it includes a range of practical resources.
-It is available here: http://homeless.org.uk/effective-action/NSNO To support this Homeless Link have also produced a ‘quick reference guide for outreach teams’ to ensure they link in with any local service offer for people new to the streets.
-Find it on the link above.
+It is available here.

-In this report the Government’s Ministerial Working Group on Homelessness are focused on thinking about how services can be managed in a way that prevents all households, regardless of whether they are families, couples, or single people, from reaching a crisis point where they are faced with homelessness.
+The 2012 ‘Making Every Contact Count’ report from the Government’s Ministerial Working Group on Homelessness focused on thinking about how services can be managed in a way that prevents all households, regardless of whether they are families, couples, or single people, from reaching a crisis point where they are faced with homelessness.
 This report has a simple aim – to make sure that every contact local agencies make with vulnerable people and families really counts.
-Click here to download the full report.